Valkimani/salsa-dancing/README.md

 - Add a button and a favicon.
 - Style the page in css.
-- Make sure you the code look s the same in git hub and the copy on your browser.
+-Make sure you the code looks the same in git hub and the copy on your browser.